vinayvanka/M1_Unit_Converter/1_Requirements/README.md

  It's an unit converter utility to convert units.

  ## When
- It is available to user 24X7, 365 days .
+ It is available to user 24X7, 365 days.

  ## Where
- It is available in various places.
+ It can be accessable from everywhere.

  ## How
  This application was developed in C language to avoid the complexity and to keep it simple.

  ## High Level Requirements
- *data entry
+ * Need to convert length of different scale
+ - user have to choose the conversion factor that user wants to convert user value to user's desired value
+ * All basic conversions
+ - user need to access all type of basic conversion factors

  ## Low level Requirements
+ * Good and clean user interface